un1crom/openai-codex-hello-world/concepts.md

 ### Why?
 Why flow?
 Why no boundary?

 Computers and computer programs that have only one inherent modality cannot remain open.
 They require closure to be useful.

 A Before-CodeX program could not generate its own input, output and context.
-No before program could generate
+No before program could generate its opearting and value space.

+A Before-CodeX program could not generate its own data, own algorithms, own reasoning and use it to feed itself and navigate to new spaces.

+Everything is now grist for the mill.